ampproject/amp-toolbox/ssr-express/README.md

 To achieve best performance, those transformations shouldn't be applied for every request.
 Instead, transformations should only be applied the *first time* a page is requested, and the results then cached.
-Caching can happen on the CDN level, on the site's internal infrastructure (eg: Memcached), or even on the server itself, if the set of pages is small enough to fit in memory.
+Caching can happen on the CDN level, on the site's internal infrastructure (e.g.: Memcached), or even on the server itself, if the set of pages is small enough to fit in memory.